BernTao/Image-Denoising-for-ECV-Quantification/README.md

 [Paper](https://ieeexplore.ieee.org/document/8964437) | [Code](https://github.com/yulunzhang/RDN)

-Before training, you should first prepare a CSV file containing four columns: series, LQ, HQ, slice,
+Before training, you should first prepare a CSV file and put it under Image-Denoising-for-ECV-Quantification/csv/ directory.
+This CSV file should contain four columns: series, LQ, HQ, slice, where these columns should contain the following information:

-where

 series - the series uid of corresponding volumetric data